 - Library of Congress Subject Headings (LCSH) in conjunction with the Australian extension to LCSH, which includes additional Australian subject headings and references that have been authorised for use in Libraries Australia.

 - Dewey Decimal Classification numbers are included in the bibliographic records of most formats of material, with the exception of cartographic materials which use Library of Congress classification numbers.

 - MARC21 is used to create records in the Library's ILMS using the Unicode character set.
 Non-Roman script is now added to records for a variety of language materials, including Chinese, Japanese, Korean, and Thai language materials.

-The Library has developed and maintains the APAIS (Australian Public Affairs Information Service) thesaurus used for index records and the Occupations thesaurus which is used for manuscript, oral history and pictures records.
+The Library developed and maintained the APAIS (Australian Public Affairs Information Service) thesaurus until 2009, used for index records and the Occupations thesaurus which is used for manuscript, oral history and pictures records.
 The General, Programs & Invitations and Trade thesauri are used in-house to index the National Library's ephemera collection

 The Library is implementing the Encoded Archival Description, which is a standard for encoding archival finding aids, and aims to convert its existing manuscript finding aids to the EAD standard.

 Material for digitisation is currently managed by an in-house Digital Collections Management system.
 Persistent identifiers are assigned for all items either digitised or archived by the Library

 Printed materials are arranged and stored in various sequences in the Library's onsite stack areas or at two offsite storage facilities.
 Call number prefixes indicate the location and size of these sequences.
 See the stack directory and call number prefix guide for more details.